-Dulce Fernandes worked for GRACE's water and energy team and blogged at Ecocentric until she left the foundation in 2011.
+Dulce Fernandes worked for GRACE's water and energy team and blogged at Ecocentric until she left the foundation.

 These Michigan teens are leading a high profile campaign to make Girl Scouts cookies more environmentally-friendly.
 What started as a research assignment 5 years ago became a national campaign backed by organizations like the Rainforest Action Network and the Union of Concerned Scientists.

 Ecocentric returns to the Brooklyn Grange, the world's largest rooftop farm, to take in the view and catch up with co-founder Gwen Schantz.
 Check out the interview to hear her thoughts about roofs, urban ag and future plans.

 A recent report by the Center for American Progress, authored by investigative journalist Jennifer Washburn, examined ten large-scale, long-term contracts that govern corporate-funded energy research at several major universities and concluded that these partnerships fail to establish adequate safeguards for scientific objectivity and academic independence.